schoen/unicast-extensions/rfcs/draft-gilmore-taht-v4uniext.md

 ## Address Range: 127/8

-No implementation is currently known to allow the unicast use of 127/8.
+All implementations currently allow the unicast use of 127/8, however it is not routable.
-There are preliminary Linux and FreeBSD kernel patches.
+There are preliminary Linux and FreeBSD kernel patches to restrict the "local" requirement of the existing specification to 127/16.
-TP uses 127.127 for the clock interface.
+NTP uses 127.127 for the clock interface, and several chassis control systems have been found that use an address in the 127 range.

 In addition, system configuration scripts that configure the internal "loopback interface" probably need modification.

 ## Address Range: 225/8 through 231/8

-No implementation is currently known to allow the unicast use of 0/8.
+No implementation is currently known to allow the unicast use of 225/8 - 231/8.
+Some bridges (usually wifi) are known to convert multicast in all ranges to unicast.
+Converting these spaces to unicast beforehand has thus far been observed to cause no problems.

-However, small Linux and FreeBSD kernel patches provide this function.
+Small Linux and FreeBSD kernel patches provide this extension.

 ## Address Range: 240/4